Are you headed to Venice for a few days and want to do some exploring outside of the main city?

 After you have had enough time at the museum feel free to continue walking along the inner canals, passing by all the colorful buildings around you and eventually back to the main port area.

-Alongside the cathedral will be the Santa Fosca church, the museum of archaeology and a bell tower that you can climb to get a view from up above.
-If you want to have a good meal, Torcello is also the home to Locanda Cipriani.
+Alongside the cathedral will be the Santa Fosca church, and a bell tower that you can climb to get a view from up above.
+The Torcello Museum is also worth the visit as you can learn more about its history as the commercial capital of Venice.

 6) Logistics for the Day

 Below are the three different options you will have when taking the Murano, Burano and Torcello day trip.
-For the most flexibility and lowest costs I would recommend option A – a self guided tour.
+For the most flexibility and lowest costs I would recommend a self guided tour.

-However if you want someone to take care of all logistics and help answer any questions you may have, then I would go with a group or private tour mentioned below.
+However, if you want someone to take care of all logistics and help answer any questions you may have, then a group or private tour may be the way to go.

-Whatever you decide, you are sure to have a great time exploring the isole di Venezia.
+Whatever you decide, you are sure to have a great time exploring these three islands of the Venetian Lagoon.

 A) Self Guided Tour

 The first option is to do a self-guided tour and use the public water bus system to get from one place to the next.
-Since you will be jumping on and off the boats all day you can get a 24 hour pass for only 20 Euro instead of paying for each individual route.
+Since you will be jumping on and off the boats all day you can get a 24 hour vaporetto pass for only 25 Euro (instead of paying for each individual route).

 In order to do this you will start at the water bus station of Fondamente Nove on the northern side of the island.

-(1) Fondamente -> Murano: you can hop on the 4.1, 4.2, 12 or 13 water bus lines to the first stop of your trip – Murano.
-There are a few water bus stations on the islands but nothing is more than a 15-20 walk away.
+- Fondamente Nove -> Murano: you can hop on the 4.1, 4.2, 12 or 13 water bus lines to the first stop of your trip – Murano.
+There are a few water bus stations on the island but nothing is more than a 15-20 walk away.

-(3) Burano -> Torcello: after Burano, get on the 9 line that will take you to Torcello.
+- Burano -> Torcello: after Burano, get on the 12 line that will take you to Torcello (the 9 line may work as well).

-(4) Torcello -> Fondamente: now that touring for the day is complete hop back onto the 12 line to get back to the starting point of Fondamente Nove.
+- Torcello -> Fondamente Nove: now that touring for the day is complete hop back onto the 12 line to get back to the starting point of Fondamente Nove.

 Depending on season the schedules and routes can change so make sure to check double check the website or ask your hotel before heading out for the day.